acidanthera/WhateverGreen/Manual/FAQ.Shiki.en.md

 #### General FAQ:
+- _Where is Shiki?_
+Shiki is now part of [WhateverGreen](https://github.com/acidanthera/WhateverGreen)

 - _Do I need Shiki?_
 If you have Intel Ivy CPU or newer, iTunes DRM playback does not work for you, and your GPU works with HDCP, you may try it.
 Sometimes it might help even improperly configured or problematic Sandy CPUs.